Generic name: clonazepam [ kloe-NAZ-e-pam ]

 What happens if I overdose?

-Overdose symptoms may include extreme drowsiness, confusion, muscle weakness, fainting, or coma.
+Overdose symptoms may include extreme drowsiness, confusion, muscle weakness, or coma.

 What should I avoid while taking clonazepam?

-Clonazepam may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how clonazepam will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Clonazepam side effects

 Get emergency medical help if you have signs of an allergic reaction to clonazepam: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Clonazepam can slow or stop your breathing, especially if you have recently used an opioid medication or alcohol.
 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Tell your doctor right away if you have new or sudden changes in mood or behavior, including new or worse depression or anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, more active or talkative, or have thoughts about suicide or hurting yourself.

 Call your doctor at once if you have: